invpe/GridShell/Documentation/Protocol/README.md

 5. `BASE64ENCODE(XOR(user_hash, SHA1(symmetric_key)))` - to encode the cipher with base64
 6. Send `JOB,node_public_key,base64_cipher,VERSION,IDENT` - to identify with GridShell server

+Where `IDENT` is a 12 character identifier of your node.

 When Number of tasks to execute is equal to `0`, you can put your device to sleep.
 There is absolutely no need to keep them up and running if there is nothing to process.
 Wake them up sporadically